vic-ma/howtodismantle.github.io/_posts/2026-02-15-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.md

 In today's article, we're going to explain how to create an **event-triggered data source.**

+But before we begin, let's define two terms:
+* **Data source:** A component of a Peakboard app that gets data from an actual source.
+Examples: SAP data source, Siemens S7 data source.
+* **Actual source:** A program or device that provides data to Peakboard.
+Examples: An SAP system, a physical Siemens S7 controller.

 ## Event-triggered data sources

 There are two types of data sources in Peakboard:
 * Pull-based data sources.
 * Event-triggered data sources.

-Most data sources are pull-based.
-With a pull-based data source, Peakboard queries the source for any new data.
-(Note: When I say "source," I mean the actual source of data, like SAP or a light barrier---not the data source component in a Peakboard app).
+Most data sources are **pull-based**.
+With a pull-based data source, Peakboard queries the actual source for any new data.
 These queries can be triggered manually (e.g. the user taps a button), by a timer (e.g. send a query every 10 seconds), or by scripts.

-However, there are also a few event-triggered data sources.
-This means that the
+However, a few data sources are **event-triggered**.
+This means that the source

 Most of the data sources that are built in with Peakboard or created through the extension kit are pull extensions.
 That means the data is queried from the data source proactively, mostly triggered by a time period, manually, or through code.
 However, there are also push sources where the data transfer is triggered from within the data source itself.
 A typical example would be MQTT.
 We don't just regularly ask the MQTT server for new messages.
 Instead, we initially register at the MQTT server and subscribe to certain topics.
 When a message comes in from one of the subscribed topics, the data refresh is triggered implicitly.
 When there are no messages, no refresh happens at all.
 That's the nature of push data sources, and this behaviour changes the internal architecture fundamentally.